0%

 The remaining man fumbled for a pistol in a shoulder holster.

 “Pull that and things get lethal,” Black Canary said.
 It was a hollow threat; Canary didn’t kill.
-Well, not anymore.
 This guy didn’t know that.

-“The Bat team doesn’t kill.”
+“The Bats don’t kill.”
 The man’s hand inched further toward his gun.

-Black Canary balled her fists.
+Black Canary balled her fists, hoping her aggression would call his bluff.
 “I’m not with them.”

 The would-be gunman stopped cold.
 He took his hand away from the pistol and held both hands in the air.
 Black Canary stalked toward him.
 “Why are you following that reporter?” she asked.

-“She was asking too many questions,” the man replied.
+“She was asking too many questions,” the would-be gunman replied.

 “That’s her job.
 Which questions bothered you?”